ucldc/ingest_deploy/README.md

 ### 2. Create a harvest job

-* Log into the <a href="https://registry.cdlib.org/admin/library_collection/collection/">Collection Registry</a> (admin interface) and look up the collection
+* Log into the <a href="https://registry.cdlib.org/admin/library_collection/collection/">Collection Registry</a> and look up the collection
 * Choose `Start harvest normal stage` from the `Action` drop-down.
 Note: "normal stage" is the current default.
 When you provision workers (see below), you can specify which queue(s) they will poll for jobs via the `rq_work_queues` parameter.
 The example given below sets the workers up to listen for jobs on `normal-stage` and `low-stage`, but you can change this if need be.
 * You should then get feedback message verifying that the collections have been queued.

-You can now begin to monitor the harvesting process through the <a href="https://52.10.100.133/rq/">RQ Dashboard</a> (admin interface).
+You can now begin to monitor the harvesting process through the <a href="https://52.10.100.133/rq/">RQ Dashboard</a>.
 At this stage, you'll see the harvest job listed in the queue.

 ### 3. Harvest the collection through to CouchDB